Serena1432/nobihaza-guides/windows/troubleshooting.en.md

 ![44](images/image-43.png)

-You have accidentally deleted the `Game.rgss3a` file or the `Data` folder of the game.
+You have accidentally deleted the `Game.rgssad` / `Game.rgss2a` / `Game.rgss3a` file or the `Data` folder of the game.
 Re-extract the game's compressed file and try again.

 ### Unable to find file / No such file or directory